hujhax/austin-improv-wiki/Performers/Chad Wellington.md

 ## History
 Chad began taking improv classes in June 2010.

-A post from him about the first improv show he ever saw:<blockquote>Ka-Baam with special guest Joel Watson of HijinksEnsue, 10/23/09.
+A post from him about the first improv show he ever saw:
+> Ka-Baam with special guest Joel Watson of HijinksEnsue, 10/23/09.
 The one protagonist had a wombat theme, the other some sort of radioactive Mario knockoff.
 Fighting the Twittler.
-Good times.</blockquote>
+Good times.

 ## Troupes
 * [[Troupes/Apocalypse (troupe)|Apocalypse]]